MySQL

 enforce_gtid_consistency = ON

-# Set binary log retention (3 days)
+# Binary log retention (3 days)

 binlog_expire_logs_seconds = 259200Configuration Parameters

 server-id: Must be unique for each server in your replication topology.
-Can be any non-zero value between 1 and 4294967295.log_bin: Base name for binary log files.binlog_format: Must be set to ROW for CDC to work properly.binlog_row_image: Must be set to FULL to capture complete before/after row images, which is required for CDC.binlog_row_metadata: Must be set to FULL to include complete metadata in binary log events.gtid_modeandenforce_gtid_consistency: Required for reliable replication position tracking.binlog_expire_logs_seconds: Controls how long binary logs are retained before automatic deletion.
+Can be any non-zero value between 1 and 4294967295.log_bin: Base name for binary log files.binlog_format: Must beROW.binlog_row_image: Must beFULLto capture complete before/after row images.binlog_row_metadata: Must beFULLto include column metadata in binary log events.gtid_modeandenforce_gtid_consistency: Recommended for failover support.
+If you cannot enable GTID (e.g., other CDC tools on the same server depend on non-GTID mode), Supermetal will use file+position tracking instead.binlog_expire_logs_seconds: How long binary logs are kept before automatic deletion.

 Create a Dedicated User for Replication